Uquinix/lotus/docs/system/target-avr.rst

 - Print out executed instructions (that have not been translated by the JIT compiler yet)::

-   qemu-system-avr -machine mega2560 -bios demo.elf -d in_asm
+   lotus-system-avr -machine mega2560 -bios demo.elf -d in_asm